paxoscn/rabbitsnail/README.md

 rabbitsnail
 ===========

-An JPA entity manager for HBase
+A JPA entity manager for HBase